top of page

 (2) Reduced Productivity

 Without trust, employees may lack the motivation to give their best effort.
 They may feel unappreciated and may not be willing to go the extra mile.
-For instance, a lack of trust can lead to a marketing team missing a project deadline because they don't believe in the leadership's vision.
+For instance, a lack of trust can lead to a marketing team missing a project deadline because they don't believe in the corporate leadership's vision.

 (3) Negative Workplace Culture